 West Weather Research and Forecasting (West-WRF) Model Forecasts

-Near real-time forecasts are generated using NOAA’s deterministic GFS forecast as initial and boundary conditions.
+Near real-time forecasts are generated using NOAA’s deterministic 0.25o GFS forecast as initial and boundary conditions.
 Forecasts will be updated once daily based upon 12 UTC duty cycles during the wet season: December through March.
+Forecasts with lead times up to 192 hours at three hourly resolution on two domains with 9 km and 3 km horizontal resolutions are available for the products below.

 During the rest of the year, CW3E scientists, with the help of collaborators, are using West-WRF as a platform to conduct research into physical process studies, probabilistic forecasting techniques, and the sources of forecast error using data assimilation and forecast verification.
 If you have encountered this page during the time of year when we are primarily focused on research activities, the images displayed show an interesting forecast from the previous wet season.